sduccao/sudachi_dict_to_solr_format/dict/README.md

 ## Synonyms Dictionary
 Synonyms are used to expand search queries to include similar terms.
 The synonyms dictionary is a text file that contains a list of synonyms, with each line containing a list of equivalent terms separated by commas.
 The synonyms dictionary is used to expand search queries to include similar terms.
 <br>
+The synonyms dictionary is built by combining Sudachi synonyms dictionary with custom synonyms.

 ### Updating Sudachi Synonyms Dictionary
 1. Download the latest version of Sudachi synonyms dictionary from the [SudachiDict Repository](https://github.com/WorksApplications/SudachiDict/tree/develop/src/main/text).